-These rules are complementary to the Building Specification Plan and Measurement A.5.3 Form.
+A.5.3 These rules are complementary to the Building Specification Plan and Measurement Form.

-CLASS RULES VARIATIONS A.6
+A.6 CLASS RULES VARIATIONS

-- A.6.1At World, Continental or Regional Championships the notice of race and sailing instructions may change the class rules only with the agreement of the ICA and the ISAF. - At National events the notice of race and sailing instructions may change the class rules A.6.2only with the agreement of the NCA and the MNA. - A.6.3 At class events, these class rules shall not be varied by the notice of race and sailing instructions except as provided by A.6.1.
+- A.6.1 At World, Continental or Regional Championships the notice of race and sailing instructions may change the class rules only with the agreement of the ICA and WS. - A.6.2 At National events the notice of race and sailing instructions may change the class rules only with the agreement of the NCA and the MNA. - A.6.3 At any other class events, these class rules shall not be changed by the notice of race or sailing instructions